QuickFastly/Nova-Regna/Characters/Incarnations & Gods/Florian.md

 ## Trivia

-- Florian actually has quite poor vision and hearing, but his sense of smell is impossibly sharp.
+- Florian actually has quite poor vision and hearing even by regular human standards, but his sense of smell is impossibly sharp.
+- Florian has an eidetic memory.
+He'll still find a way to forget faces anyway, but he never forgets something he sees that has value to him, even if only a glimpse.
+He could safely perform open heart surgery with his eyes closed because of this.
+- Florian doesn't need to eat or drink to survive, and for that matter has trouble keeping food down.
+But he does still require sleep.
+He can, however, survive on much less sleep than a human.
+- Florian has a stutter and an eye tic, both of which get worse with stress.
+- Thanks to Kerosyn and Freya, despite his resistance, Florian is a skilled musician.
+However, while those two can play pretty much anything they want well, Florian can "only" play instruments in the violin and keyboard families.
+He claims to have no favorite.